kapitsa2811/PatternRecognition_TeamTasks/Exercise_4/README.md

 - `adj_mat` : the adjacency matrix, corresponding to the order of the atoms list
 - `truth` : either 'a' (active) or 'i' (inactive), the ground truth

+Then the molecules are divided into training- and validation-set.

+In a next step, the cost matrices between all possible combinations of molecules (one from the training set and one from the validation set) are calcualted.

 ## Instructions